Klafyvel/Norg.jl/README.md

 3. Code generation (turning the AST into HTML)

 Earlier Norg.jl would rely on Julia's type system, but that made the code type-unstable.
 That's why I refactored it using a kind of enumeration to label each token and node of the AST.
 I did not invent anything here, it comes straight from [JuliaSyntax.jl](https://github.com/JuliaLang/JuliaSyntax.jl/) super cool ideas.

+## Projects using Norg.jl

+- [neorg-dashboard](https://github.com/isentropic/neorg-dashboard), a simple filewatcher and renderer of norg in julia.